bombbomb/bombbomb-javascript-openapi/docs/AccountsApi.md

 var apiInstance = new Bombbomb.AccountsApi();

 var opts = {
-  'clientId': "clientId_example" // String | Client ID of the account to retrieve.
+  'clientId': "clientId_example", // String | Client ID of the account to retrieve.
 Defaults to yourself.
+  'refresh': true, // Boolean | Boolean for whether data returned should be from cache or not.
+  'statisticValues': "statisticValues_example" // String | Array of data that should be returned, used exclusively for cacheless data
 };

 var callback = function(error, data, response) {